feravolt/Preload-docs/README.md

     >> You can't preload data which is bigger in size than available RAM.
 Also 10% of available RAM is always reserved to avoid low available RAM and potential system lags.
     >> In order to automatically preload the desired app on system boot longpress on it in the list.
 Longpress on same app again to disable the feature.

+# Use cases
+Preload is a tool.
+And the usage scenario of this app is totally up to you.
+It readaheads(warmups)/locks data files in RAM of read-only files to reduce I/O jitters and highly increases read speed AND also reduces power consumption of MMC/UFS memory (yes, it's minimal but still, the slower is the memory - the better is the result).
+Few examples of usage:
+- You're listening to music saved in internal memory.
+You can preload whole music folder (if enough RAM) and: 1) save battery due to no I/O with internal memory; 2) 0-delay playback/rewind due to read speed from RAM is ~10 times faster than from internal memory.
+Same applies to films/series to watch locally from internal memory.
+- You play game which has _.obb_ (or similar read only file) cache in internal memory.
+You can preload the file itself from file picker or select the game from the app's list.
+If you have enough RAM to keep the game process and store it's preloaded files, this will give you the same - a bit of powersaving due to no I/O with internal memory and high increase in read speeds (faster textures, cache, media loading).
+- You use [Linux on Android](https://play.google.com/store/apps/details?id=ru.meefik.linuxdeploy) and install it internal memory as ~2GB _linux.img_ file.
+You preload it from file picker in app and you get your Linux on Android running as beast.
+- You use your Android as NAS.
+YOu can preload the most frequently accessed data files/media to increase the access speed for other NAS users.

+# FAQ
+_— Why preloaded app is not locked in RAM and I can still close it from recents?_
+— Because Preload is not "lock process in RAM", it's "lock files in RAM".

+_— Why read speed after preload is lower then before?_
+— Because you're low on awailable RAM.
+System starts to unload cache due to RAM pressure at the same time when you're preloading stuff.
+This is why the app is recommended on devices with at least 6GB RAM onboard.

+to be continued.